 AUD to HKD

-In mid December AUD/HKD has hit it highest level (over 5.85) since June 2018.
+In early 2021 AUD/HKD has hit it highest level (around 6.05) since June 2018.
 This is on the back of positive headlines that are boosting risk sentiment, prompting investment in equities and taking money away from the USD, to which the HK dollar is pegged.

 General advice: The information on this site is of a general nature only.
 It does not take your specific needs or circumstances into consideration.
 You should look at your own personal situation and requirements before making any legal, accounting or financial decisions.
 The foreign exchange rates and products compared on this page and website are chosen from a range of products that bestexchangerates.com (BER) has access to and are not